J-Anzules/IL-2KO_AutoimmuneModel/README.md

 -------------------------

 ## Where to Start
 The /code/parameter_estimation/QuickSimulation.m script is the easiest place to start exploring the dynamics of the model.
 This script references the file containing  **[TODO: insert total numbers]** parameter sets, identified by our optimization algorithm.
-Parameter set **[TODO: insert number]** represents our
+Parameter set **[TODO: insert number]** represents our. _Describe the multiple sections and should be ran in the matlab GUI to take advantage of the different sections._

 #### Below is a file tree of the most important parts of my project: